Determining replication agreements and status with the Platform Services Controller (PSC)

 Note: This CLI is limited to execution only against the local PSC.
 Using the command to query the replication status from one PSC to a different PSC is not yet supported.

-2. Run this command to change directories to the vmdird folder:
+2. Change directories to the vmdird folder.

 Appliance: cd /usr/lib/vmware-vmdir/bin